makubacki/tianocore.github.io/EDK-II-Continuous-Integration.md

 [[EDK II Continuous Integration Administration]]

 ## Proposed Pre-Commit Checks in Phase 2
-* Verify Reviewed-by and Acked-by tags are present with correct maintainers
 * Verify no non-ASCII characters in modified files
 * Verify no binary files in set of modified files